-- (1) Operate the truck only from the designated operator's position.
+Operate the truck only from the designated operator's position.
 Stay within the confines of the lift truck profile dimensions.
 Keep all body parts inside the operator's compartment and away from the danger of passing obstructions.
-Keep under overhead guard. - An overhead guard is intended to offer protection to the operator from falling objects, but cannot protect against every possible impact.
-Therefore, it should not be considered a substitute for good judgement and care in loading, handling, storage, etc. - ▲ Keep clear of the mast and lift mechanism.
-NEVER reach into or put hands, arms, legs, or head into or through the mast structure or near the carriage or lift chains.
+Keep yourself under the overhead guard while operating.

+- \\ An overhead guard and personal protection gadgets are intended to offer protection to the operator from falling objects, or other risk factors.
+But overhead guard cannot protect against every possible impact.
+Therefore, it should not be considered a substitute for good judgment and care in loading, handling, storage, etc. - ▲ Keep clean of the mast and lift mechanism.
+NEVER reach into or put hands, arms, legs, or head near the carriage or lift chains, or into or through the mast structure.
 Never put any part of your body between the mast and the truck.

 Don't use the mast as a ladder.
 Keep all other persons clear of the load and mast mechanism while attempting to handle a load.

+3. NO RIDERS

-- 3) No riders... - (1) Do not carry passengers.
+Do not carry passengers.
 The operator is the only one who should be on the truck.